Santa Barbara Neighborhood Clinics on COVID-19

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning stray or wipe.

 “Testing capacity is limited not only in Santa Barbara County but across the nation.
-This is the reason healthcare providers in our community have adopted a community protocol for testing symptomatic folks in a way that allows the most vulnerable and sickest to get the COVID-19 test in order that effective care is not delayed.”- Dr. Charles Fenzi.
+This is the reason healthcare providers in our community have adopted a community protocol for testing symptomatic folks in a way that allows the most vulnerable and sickest to get the COVID-19 test in order that effective care is not delayed.”

 Santa Barbara Neighborhood Clinics is open and available during this unprecedented time in history.